Piadina is a thin yeast-free Italian flatbread that you can fill with anything you like and enjoy for a light lunch, snack, or dinner.

 Tips

-- Let the dough rest: it's important so that the gluten network can relax and it will be easier for you to roll out the dough.
-A 15 to 30 minutes rest should be enough.
+- Let the dough rest: it’s essential for the gluten network to relax, and it will be easier for you to roll out the dough.
+A 15 to 30-minute rest should be enough.
 Cover the dough with a cloth during this time.

-- Don't let it dry: don't let the dough dry out in the air.
-Keep it covered under a kitchen cloth.
-Dry dough is hard to flatten, and it will result in a harder drier Italian flatbread.
+- Don’t let it dry: don’t let the dough dry out in the air.
+Instead, keep it covered under a kitchen cloth.
+The dry dough is hard to flatten, and it will result in a harder, drier Italian flatbread.

 - Roll out one at a time: it's best to roll out the dough one piadina at a time, just before cooking it.
 This will prevent the Italian flatbread from drying.